dsm-museum/artefact/README.md

 ## Licensing

-The code in this project is licensed under MIT license.
+Distributed under the MIT License.
+See the [license](./LICENSE) for more information.